dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 ## Scheduling

 It remains to focus on devising an efficient schedule for parallelizing execution and validations.
 We will construct an effective scheduling strategy gradually, starting with a correct but inefficient strawman and gradually improving it in three steps.
-Readers may skip directly to “S-3” at the bottom, where the full scheduling strategy is described in under 20 lines of pseudo-code, and come back here as needed for a step-by-step construction.
+The full scheduling strategy is described in under 20 lines of pseudo-code.